flexpa/quickstart/README.md

 ## Prerequisites

-You must have a valid public and secret key for Flexpa API.
+You must have valid public and secret keys for Flexpa API.
 Contact us [here](https://automatemedical.typeform.com/to/mtwkkY2r?typeform-source=quickstart) to obtain them.
+Once you have the API keys, you're ready to go!

 Node must be installed.